Search by Keyword

 The framework for the song consists of 'chorus / verse / chorus / bridge / chorus / verse / chorus / chorus (instrumental)' (or abacabaa).
 A quick introduction was all that was needed to round out the song's structure.

 This introduction is two measures long and is a premier of what we will hear as the final two measures of each verse.
 The downbeat of this introduction consists of a crashing beat from all four Beatles: Paul on bass, John on rhythm guitar, Ringo on crashing cymbal and kick drum, and George beginning his iconic guitar riff, which is continued until the downbeat of the second introductory measure.
 The second beat of the second measure brings in Paul's pulled bass note and Ringo's cymbal crash, the latter placed strategically at John's request in order to help the singer bolster up the “courage to come screaming in,” as detailed above.
-Lennon does this in the third and fourth beat of the introduction, the title of the song being sung in triplet form, while Ringo puts in a slight drum fill on snare.
+Lennon does this during the third and fourth beats of the introduction, the title of the song being sung in triplet form, while Ringo puts in a slight drum fill on snare.

 The first chorus is then heard, this being eight measures in length and lyrically consisting primarily of the song's title being repeated four times.
 All measures are in 4/4 time except for the eighth measure, which is in 5/4, the extra beat needed in order to fit in John's first verse lyric “Nobody ever loved my like she...”
 Ringo plays a straight-forward rock beat focusing on the hi-hat, the exceptions being the triplet-like mimic of John's vocals whenever he sings the song's title as well as a simple drum fill in the seventh measure and a 'Beatles break' in measure eight, while John and Paul harmonize on the final lyric.
 Paul also joins in on harmony vocals during the third and fourth repetition of the song's title.
 George and John play straight rhythm guitar throughout the chorus, while George repeats the iconic riff in measures three, four, seven and eight, Billy Preston accentuating this riff with ad lib runs on electric keyboard.

 The eight-measure bridge that follows has John's lead vocals double-tracked throughout, the vocals from another take being 'flown in' to add some depth to this section of the song.
 One of the vocal tracks catch John saying what sounds like “just leave it” in the seventh measure, notifying the engineers to leave in what could have been considered a vocal flaw.
 (See “Lovely Rita” for a similar Lennon instruction that made it onto the released version.)
 George plays an intricate lead guitar figure throughout the bridge and ends with the iconic guitar riff in measure seven, Lennon playing strictly rhythm throughout.
-John, with Paul and George on backing vocals, usher in the third chorus that follows with gut-wrenching vocals.
+John, with Paul on backing vocals, ushers in the third chorus that follows with gut-wrenching vocals.

 This eight-measure chorus is similar to the first in that the eighth measure is in 5/4 time once again to accommodate the extended lyric “and from the first time that she really...”
-Also, this chorus is similar to the second chorus in that Paul and George harmonize with John throughout, and that they all performed in a very spirited and emotional way with Billy Preston's keyboards to the fore.
+Also, this chorus is similar to the second chorus in that Paul harmonizes with John throughout, and that they all performed in a very spirited and emotional way with Billy Preston's keyboards to the fore.

 This chorus is also noteworthy for Paul's intricate bass playing, due mostly to his use of his 1963 Hofner bass.
 "One thing I've noticed when I've seen old films," McCartney related to interviewer Tony Bacon in 1994 about his Hofner bass guitar, "it's so light, you play it a bit like a guitar.
 All this sort of high stuff I used to do, I think it was because of the Hofner.
 A heavier bass...sits me down a bit and I play just bass.
 But I noticed in the 'Let It Be' film, I play it right up there...and I think it was just because it was such a light little guitar that it led you to play anywhere on it, it led you to be a bit freer."
 Also noteworthy in this chorus is John's first slip into falsetto in the fifth measure.
 Lennon's extended lyric, as mentioned above, is performed this time single-tracked and solo, without any harmonies whatsoever, this adding an intimate setting for the suggestive lyrical content that the following verse contains.

-“Don't Let Me Down” was first released in the US, as well as to most of the world, as the b-side to the Apple single “Get Back.”
+“Don't Let Me Down” was first released in the US, as well as to most of the world, as the b-side of the Apple single “Get Back.”
 In America it was released on May 5th, 1969, which was after an approximate ten month gap since “Hey Jude” was released in August of 1968.
 If Capitol Records had their way, they undoubtedly would have issued a single from the “White Album” sometime upon its release like many countries did with “Ob-La-Di, Ob-La-Da.”
 This idea was vetoed, however, especially by George Harrison.

 The long wait ensured that the “Get Back” single would be well-received, which resulted in the a-side rushing to the #1 spot on all of the US charts, “Don't Let Me Down” even appearing for four weeks on the Billboard singles charts, peaking at a respectable #35.
 Interestingly, this was the first Beatles single to be released in stereo in America, mono records then in the process of being phased out entirely.